 - Prioritizing the documentation and discussion of Black artists’ work and well-being as part of the region’s cultural health.

 - Supporting work that directly addresses and calls for the eradication of systemic and structural racism that allows for disparities to exist.

 A total of $427,660 in grants has been distributed to regional artists and arts programs in the second of two funding cycles for 2018.
 Click here to view a list of the awardees.

-HOW TO APPLY: To begin, please review the 2019 program guidelines.
+HOW TO APPLY: To begin, please review:

 After reviewing the guidelines, eligible applicants must establish an account online via the Advancing Black Arts in Pittsburgh program’s SlideRoom page at https://pittsburgharts.slideroom.com/.

 You will be asked to submit a letter of intent (LOI).
 Once you have an account, you may start and complete your submission in the same session, or save your work and finish the letter of intent at a later date.

 LOI review: Foundation staff will review letters of intent and will notify applicants by April 15, 2019, if they have been selected to submit a full application.